Online multiple hypothesis testing: Online error rate control methodology

-The first proposals for online error rate control were based on ``alpha investing'' by~\cite{Foster2008} and its generalization (GAI) \citep{Aharoni2014}.
-These have an intuitive interpretation, described next.
-Any GAI rule begins with an error budget, or \textit{alpha-wealth}, which is allocated to the different hypothesis tests over time.
-That is, there is a price (or penalty) to be paid each time a hypothesis is tested.
-However, when a new discovery is made (i.e.\ a hypothesis is rejected) some of the alpha-wealth is earned back, which can be viewed as a return on the alpha-investment.
-Hence as long as discoveries continue to be made, hypotheses can be tested indefinitely without the test levels tending towards zero.
+The first proposals for online error rate control were based on ``alpha-investing'' by~\cite{Foster2008} and its generalisation (GAI) \citep{Aharoni2014}. {(An alternative early line of work instead focused on extensions of gatekeeping procedures that allow for online control of the FWER or FDR for ordered hypotheses~\citep{finos2011k, farcomeni2013fdr} but these turn out to be far less powerful in practice, so we do not discuss them further.)} Any GAI rule begins with an error budget, or \textit{alpha-wealth}, which is allocated to the different hypothesis tests over time.
+That is, there is a price to be paid each time a hypothesis is tested, {which can be viewed as making an investment in the hypothesis in question}. {If the} hypothesis is rejected, alpha-wealth is earned back, which can be viewed as a return {or payout} on the alpha-investment. {Since the alpha-wealth can increase in this way,} as long as discoveries continue to be made, hypotheses can be tested indefinitely without the test levels tending towards zero. {The intuition behind the alpha-wealth increasing after a rejection is that the denominator in the FDP increases, therefore allowing the numerator (i.e.\ the number of false rejections) to also increase for future hypothesis tests while still controlling the FDR}.